ddiama/ACSurrogateTune/README.md

 - **ReduceLROnPlateau:** Dynamically adjust the learning rate when the validation loss plateaus, facilitating more precise weight adjustments and aiding in avoiding local minima.
 These callbacks collectively ensure a more robust and effective training process.

 ## Run the hyperparameter search
 Perform hyperparameter tuning using Keras tuner's Random Search.
+For this repository, 5 trials were ran to showcase its capabilities.
+However, a larger number of trials was performed for the publication.

 ## Extract best hyperparameters and model
 Retrieve the best hyperparameters and the corresponding neural network model.